-From the 2023 grid, seven drivers have previously finished in the top three in Canada.
-Lewis Hamilton has the most Montreal podiums from the current field, with nine.
-Valtteri Bottas is next on the list with four, Fernando Alonso has three and Max Verstappen has two.
+From the 2024 grid, eight drivers have previously finished in the top three in Canada.
+Lewis Hamilton has the most Montreal podiums from the current field, with 10.
+Valtteri Bottas and Fernando Alonso are next on the list with four, Max Verstappen has three and Daniel Ricciardo has two.
 Charles Leclerc became the 50th podium finisher at the track in 2019, while Sergio Perez and Carlos Sainz also have a single podium finish at the Canadian Grand Prix.

-Germany and Britain are tied as the nations with the most podium finishes at Circuit Gilles Villeneuve, with 24 top three finishes each.
+Britain is the nation with the most podium finishes at Circuit Gilles Villeneuve, with 25 top three finishes – one more than Germany.

 Ferrari have the most podiums of any team at the Canadian Grand Prix

 Ferrari are the team with the most top three finishes.
 The Italian team’s tally of 34 podium finishes leaves them 14 ahead of McLaren and Williams.